First Measurement of the Decay Dynamics in the Semileptonic Transition of the $D^{+(0)}$ into the Axial-vector Meson $\bar K_1(1270)$

 Both vector and axial-vector FFs take single pole form, written as $V_{1,2}(q^2)= \frac{V_{1,2}(0)}{1-q^2/m_V^2}$ and $A(q^2)=\frac{A(0)}{1-q^2/m_A^2}$ with $q^\mu=p^\mu_{D}-p_{K_1}^\mu$; $\epsilon(\lambda_{W})$ and $\epsilon(\lambda_{K_1})$ are the polarization vectors of the W-boson and the $\bar{K}_1$ meson, respectively; $\mathcal{R}_{\bar{K}_1}=\frac{1}{s-m_0^2+im_0\Gamma_0}$ is the Breit-Wigner function of $\bar{K}_1$ with mass $m_0$ and width $\Gamma_0$; $J^\sigma$ is the hadronic current of $\bar{K}_1\to K^-\pi^+\pi^{0(-)}$; $W^*\to e^+\nu_e$ is described with $\bar{u}_\nu\gamma^{\rho}(1-\gamma_5)v_l$.
 See more details about the amplitude formula in Ref.~\cite{supplemental_material}.
 For the charge conjugate decay modes, the three-momenta of the final states from $\bar{D}$ decay are inverted to incorporate them with the $D$ by assuming charge-parity conservation.

 The log-likelihood function for this unbinned maximum likelihood fit is constructed as

 where $N_{\rm data}$ is the number of events in the data sample; $\omega_{\rm bkg}$ is the background fraction; $p_{j}$ is the four-momentum of final states; ${B}_{\epsilon}$ is the background distribution corrected by acceptance.
-The integration over five-body phase space $R_{5}$ is calculated numerically based on massive MC samples.
+The integration over five-body phase space $R_{5}$ is calculated numerically~\cite{BESIII:2015hty} based on massive MC samples.
 A simultaneous fit is performed to $D^+$ and $D^0$ channels by summing over their log-likelihood functions.
 The isospin relationships are imposed to constrain the FFs in the SL decays and complex coupling coefficients in the hadronic current $J^\sigma$ as shown in Ref.~\cite{supplemental_material}.
-In this Letter, $V_{1}(0)$ is fixed to be 1 with free ratios of $r_V=\frac{V_{2}(0)}{V_{1}(0)}$ and $r_A=\frac{A(0)}{V_{1}(0)}$.
+Here, $V_{1}(0)$ is fixed to be 1 with the ratio $r_V=\frac{V_{2}(0)}{V_{1}(0)}$ and $r_A=\frac{A(0)}{V_{1}(0)}$ allowed to float.
 The mass and width of $K_1(1270)$ are free in the fit.